Last Updated on January 6, 2023

 The founder of Investor’s Business Daily (IBD), William O’Neill developed the CANSLIM method to help him pick the best stocks.
-In his best-selling book called How To Make Money In Stocks O’Neill went on to describe his method in detail.
-CANSLIM is a method on how to make money in stocks, but does it work?
+In his best-selling book How To Make Money In Stocks, O’Neill described his method in detail.
+CANSLIM is a method about how to make money in stocks, but does it work?
 We looked at empirical results and conclude the following:

 Yes, the CANSLIM method works and has beaten the S&P 500 since 2003, according to backtests.
 But the outperformance comes at a cost in terms of higher volatility and larger drawdowns.